 Overnight in Mikulov.

-option is available, beginning with a car transfer from Mikulov to Znojmo (cycling
+A shorter cycling option (41 km / 26 miles), beginning with a morning car transfer from Mikulov to Znojmo is available.

 Overnight in Vranov nad Dyji

 Vranov nad Dyji Slavonice Telc (78 km / 48 miles)

 From Vranov go up through rolling terrain to visit to a Jewish cemetery in Safov, hidden off the beaten track.
 Then pass numerous 1930s bunkers on your way to Slavonice, a forgotten Renaissance town with sgraffito houses.
 From Slavonice ride to Telc, listed as a UNESCO World Heritage Site for its perfectly preserved Renaissance and Baroque town center.

 A shorter cycling option (48 km / 30 miles), ending with an afternoon train transfer (ticket included) from Slavonice to Telc is available.